neuralrp/neuralrp/README.md

 - Oldest turns traded for summaries
 - Relationship states preserved
 - Story continuity maintained
+- Summarization window to view and customize summaries

 Relationship state is one of the most difficult things to maintain when summaries happen.
 The relationship system brings continuity without having to update character cards manually.